phosphor bronze track rod end cups [4 in the set]

 Delrin is a highly-crystalline engineering thermoplastic that industry leaders specify for high load applications.
 It combines low friction and high wear resistance with the stiffness and strength needed in parts designed to replace metal.
 Fatigue resistance and high strength are other attributes.

 I have incorporated a 6mm tapped hole in each cup to be able to insert a 6mm bolt in order to pull out and remove the cups, if and when needed, for inspection purposes.
 You can then measure the ball diameter and be assured that no wear has occured.
-I do not recommend using grease on these items.
+Grease CAN BE applied to these items but should not be necessary.

-The cups in the steering rack are identical to the ones in the track rod ends and these are available too.
+The cups in the steering rack are identical to the ones in the track rod end and these are available too.

 When rebuilding a track rod end, first, use a 6mm screw in the cup and enter it into the housing.
 To extract them, use the screw again.
 Citroen didn't incorporate a threaded hole and it could be time consuming extracting the metal cups.
 This way makes life a little easier.